Top 10 Questions for First Time Contact Lens Wearers Answered

 Making the decision to move from glasses to contact lenses is a big one, there are many questions new contact lens wearers ask, from, “Will it hurt?” to “Which contact lenses are best for me?”

 Before long you’ll be a pro and wonder what all the fuss was about, but before you get there let me answer a few of the most frequently asked questions.

 Parental consent is required for children under the age of 16 and children under the age of 16 cannot buy contact lenses online.

-Of course, contact lenses can be fitted to babies but this is generally only carried out in exceptional circumstance i.e if the baby has congenital defects, such as cataracts or other eye disorders.
+Contact lenses can be fitted to babies but this is generally only carried out in exceptional circumstances i.e. if the baby has congenital defects, such as cataracts or other eye disorders.

 Contact lens fitting

 2. Do I Need A Special Prescription For Contact Lenses?

 Your glasses prescription lacks vital information that is required for a contact lens prescription.

 Just as with your glasses - the optician took fitting measurements such as pupil distance (PD) bridge width, and the length of arm needed.
 The same goes for contact lenses, because the lenses sit directly on your eye, the optician needs accurate measurements of the diameter (Dia) and the base curve of your eye (BC).
 You could also find the power of your lenses differs from those of your glasses.